I’m sure you’d agree with me when I say:

 For instance, Lasso’s Keywording Tool lets you type keyword phrases into

-Next, you could flip the toggle to “monetize,” and turn it into an affiliate link that’s already mentioned in specific pieces of content.
+Finally, you could flip the toggle to “monetize” and turn that word into an affiliate link that’s already mentioned in specific pieces of content.

 2. Use Custom Product Displays to Increase Amazon Conversion Rates

 Text-only affiliate links aren’t always enough.

 So, try adding a visual element (e.g., a product display box) with a high-quality image and product description; you’ll increase your website visitor’s trust.

 Product displays let you preview to your readers what’s on the other side of the click.
 The more information you give at the outset, the easier it will be to get the details they need.

 There are a ton of affiliate marketing tools offering a product box component.